Explore Louth’s ancient past

 Drogheda Museum Millmount

 Towering over Drogheda, Millmount is in an old Norman fort and is home to Drogheda Museum Millmount, as well as craft shops, art galleries and an artisan food centre.
-Enjoy beautiful views over Boyne Valley before taking the tour of the museum, which includes an authentic 18th century Irish folk kitchen, dairy and laundry.
+Enjoy beautiful views over the Boyne Valley before taking the tour of the museum, which includes an authentic 18th century Irish folk kitchen, dairy and laundry.

 Just ten minutes away at Old Mellifont Abbey, you’ll learn about the work of masons from the Middle Ages, explore a fascinating monk’s chapter house and marvel at the ancient craft and church relics on show at the monastic site’s visitor centre.